wekers/event-sourcing-project/README.md

 - Projects data into `pedido_read` in MongoDB.
 - Confirms event processing by calling the Command Service (`/outbox/{id}/processed`).
 - If the Command Service is **offline**, saves the event in `outbox_pending_ack`.
-- The `OutboxAckRetryJob` resends pending ACKs every 10s when the Command Service returns online.
+- The `OutboxAckRetryJob` resends pending ACKs every 10 seconds when the Command Service is back online.

 ### 4. **Snapshots**
 - `AggregateRebuildService` (in the Command Service) allows rehydrating aggregates from the **Event Store** or from **Snapshots**.